Antonious-Cassie/Antonious-Cassie/README.md

 ###

-<p align="left">Hello, I'm Antonious, a Junior Software Test Engineer.
+<p align="left">Hello, I'm Antonious, a Software Test Engineer.
 I am passionate about quality assurance for newly built technologies that align with user requirements and continuously improving software reliability.
 My expertise includes Manual and Automation Testing.
-This consists of writing manual test scenarios and test cases using Excel and JIRA, as well as writing automated test cases using Selenium with Java.</p>
+This consists of writing manual test scenarios and test cases using Excel and JIRA, as well as writing automated test cases using Selenium WebDriver with Java.</p>

 ###